Admit it. If you’re visiting in Florida, you want to stop someplace and see an alligator up close and personal. You want to buy at least one orange.

 In front of the pig’s pen, for example, a sign notes that “Every Saturday night is Hog calling.”

-Just opened is a huge dinosaur cave where replicas of the world's favorite extinct species await children's visits.
+Now a huge dinosaur cave where replicas of the world’s favorite extinct species await children’s visits and “the Chomper” can be found!